gordonhart/bf/README.md

 ```

 Yes, GNU `cat` supports interior NUL bytes and this program does not.
 Those
-invalid unicode bytes in that binary you accidentally catted would have messed
+invalid unicode sequences in that binary you accidentally catted would only
-up your terminal's encoding anyway.
+have messed up your terminal's encoding anyway.

 ## The Details